 Most patients don't need to change their diet or activities before or after a blood transfusion.
 Your doctor will let you know whether you need to make any lifestyle changes prior to the procedure.

-What to expect during a blood transfusion
+During a blood transfusion

 Blood transfusions take place in either a doctor's office or a hospital.
 Sometimes they're done at the patient's home, but this is less common.